 Applying for Food Assistance with WIC

-In 2011, 14.9 percent of American households didn't have enough food to maintain a healthy lifestyle, according to the U.S. Department of Agriculture.
+In 2011, 14.9% of American households didn't have enough food to maintain a healthy lifestyle, according to the U.S. Department of Agriculture.
 To help combat this problem, the Special Supplemental Nutrition Program for Women, Infants and Children helps low-income families with infants and toddlers eat well and stay healthy.

 Before you apply for assistance, see whether your family meets the eligibility requirements.
 If so, call 1-800-228-9173 to set up an appointment.